alexrudy/aopy/DEVELOPMENT.rst

 - TF Model Persistance
 - Closer linking of the various PSD grids to each other.
 - Better memory controls.
 MMAP'd large files?
 Removing old telemetry?
 [FIX started]
+- Management of Units (Real / Simulated 3.0m / NGAO sized?)

 Refactoring
 -----------
 - 'analysis' module should change names.
 - 'controllers' should be rethought
 - API interface for use on the test bench.
-- Restructuring for continuous intake of data
+- Restructuring for continuous intake of data.
+- Threading of all operations - No main thread computation.
 - Cases should be encapsulated in SQLite
 - Cases could be held on a server, and downloaded when needed
 - Configuration could be subdivided: